Same-sex marriage in Missouri: In re Marriage of M.S.

 After a circuit court in St. Louis County denied him a divorce sua sponte, a man married in Iowa to a man now incarcerated in a Missouri prison appealed to the Missouri Supreme Court on March 13, 2014, which heard oral arguments on December 3.
-The state Supreme Court reversed the lower court's decision on February 10, 2015, holding that the circuit court had subject-matter jurisdiction because the plain language of the Missouri Constitution provides that Missouri circuit courts have jurisdiction over all civil cases and matters (and a petition for dissolution of marriage is a civil case), and remanded the case back to the lower court.
+The Supreme Court reversed the lower court's decision on February 10, 2015, holding that the circuit court had subject-matter jurisdiction because the plain language of the Missouri Constitution provides that Missouri circuit courts have jurisdiction over all civil cases and matters (and a petition for dissolution of marriage is a civil case), and remanded the case back to the lower court.

 In February 2014, a Boone County judge granted a divorce to two women, Dena and Samantha Latimer, who had married in Massachusetts in 2009.

+Development after legalization

+In January 2025, Representative Mitch Boggs introduced unconstitutional legislation to create a form of covenant marriage exclusively limited to opposite-sex couples.
+The measure was unsuccessful.

-Marriage statistics
+Demographics and marriage statistics

-The Missouri Department of Health and Senior Services has collected data on the number of same-sex marriages performed in Missouri since 2016, as shown in the table below.
-Jackson County, St. Louis County and St. Louis together account for about half of all Missouri same-sex marriages, with Greene, St. Charles, Boone, Clay, Jasper, Jefferson and Cape Girardeau counties together accounting for about one-fourth.
-As of 2019, no same-sex marriage has taken place in Montgomery, Oregon and Shelby counties.
+According to the Missouri Department of Health and Senior Services, 9,402 same-sex marriages were performed in the state between 2015 and 2022.
+Jackson County, St. Louis County and the city of St. Louis together accounted for about half of all same-sex marriages, while Greene, St. Charles, Boone, Clay, Jasper, Jefferson and Cape Girardeau counties accounted for about one-fourth.
 Data for 2015 is incomplete as several counties continued to issue licenses with the terms "groom" and "bride" until they were updated for 2016.
-The state recorded 471 marriages between two women and 255 marriages between two men in 2015.
-The median age at marriage was higher for same-sex spouses than for opposite-sex spouses in 2015, at 39.9 years to 30.3 years.
+That year, the state recorded 471 marriages between two women and 255 marriages between two men.
+In 2015, the median age at marriage was higher for same-sex spouses (39.9 years) than for opposite-sex spouses (30.3 years).

+The 2020 U.S. census showed that there were 9,634 married same-sex couple households (3,978 male couples and 5,656 female couples) and 9,146 unmarried same-sex couple households in Missouri.
+As of 2022, Shelby is the only county in Missouri where no same-sex marriage has taken place.
+The first same-sex marriages in Montgomery and Oregon counties were performed in 2019.